THE FOUR VALLEYS, AN OVERVIEW

 INTRODUCTION TO THE FOUR VALLEYS

-Assuming the reader is already familiar with The Seven Valleys of Baha'u'llah preceding His Four Valleys, let us nevertheless recall the dramatic ending of The Valley of True Poverty and Absolute Nothingness, as it concerns every devoted believer and aptly depicts the caliber of the travelers whose lofty flights we will soon witness:
+Assuming the reader is already familiar with Baha'u'llah's Seven Valleys preceding His Four Valleys, let us nevertheless recall the dramatic ending of the Valley of True Poverty and Absolute Nothingness, as it concerns every devoted believer and aptly depicts the caliber of the travelers whose lofty flights we will soon witness:

 "O My friend!
 Many a hound pursueth this gazelle of the desert of oneness; many a talon claweth at this thrush of the eternal garden.
 Pitiless ravens do lie in wait for this bird of the heavens of God, and the huntsman of envy stalketh this deer of the meadow of love."

-As history amply demonstrates and as Baha'u'llah confirms here, the stings of misunderstanding, malice or jealousy are inevitably pointed at God's beloveds for what they have dared to offer Him so sacrificially in completing this last of the Seven Valley, stings perceptible by the mystic companions who also see with the eye of God and who are requested to shield these fiery hearts from their undeserving ill fortune or even death, but not infrequently in vain...
+As history amply demonstrates, and as Baha'u'llah confirms here, the stings of misunderstanding, malice, or jealousy are inevitably directed at God's beloveds for what they have dared to offer Him so sacrificially in completing this last of the Seven Valleys.
+These stings are perceptible to mystic companions who also see with the eye of God and who are called to shield these fiery hearts from undeserved misfortune or even death—though not infrequently in vain...

 "O Shaykh!
 Make of thine effort a glass, perchance it may shelter this flame from the contrary winds; albeit this light doth long to be kindled in the lamp of the Lord, and to shine in the globe of the spirit.
 For the head raised up in the love of God will certainly fall by the sword, and the life that is kindled with longing will surely be sacrificed, and the heart which remembereth the Loved One will surely brim with blood.
 How well is it said: